Body Pain Charts

 Step 1: Acquire a Body Pain Chart

-Find a printable Body Pain Chart online by downloading it on our app, or by downloading it through the button on this page or Carepatron's template page.
+Find a printable Body Pain Chart online by downloading it on our app or by downloading it through the button on this page or Carepatron's template page.
+Afterward, write down the patient's information as well as details such as the date of pain onset and frequency and duration of the patient's pain.

-Examine your patient's body or have them examine themselves using body diagrams to pinpoint areas of pain or discomfort.
-Then, put a check mark on the specific locations on the body diagram for pain.
-For example, if the patient has knee joint pain, you may tick the RT knee or LT knee box.
+Examine your patients' bodies or have them examine themselves using body diagrams to pinpoint painful areas.
+Then, put a checkmark on the specific locations on the body pain chart.
+For example, if the patient has knee joint pain, you may tick the RT knee or LT knee box, or if your patient has upper arm pain, tick the RT upper arm or LT upper arm.

-Refer to the chart's provided key to identify the type of pain sensation you're experiencing.
-Place check marks or circle the appropriate descriptors next to each marked location on the chart.
+Refer to the chart's key to identify the type of pain sensation you're experiencing.
+Next to each marked location on the chart, place check marks or circle the appropriate descriptors.
+If the pain symptoms don't fit the predefined categories, describe them in detail in the "Other" section.

 Use the pain scale on the chart to rate the pain intensity at each marked location.
 Indicate the severity of discomfort using a numerical scale from 0 (no pain) to 10 (worst imaginable).